 BUT....see the next paragraph:

 BMW has an SI on retrofitting the Valeo starter on 1985-1988 bikes that came with Bosch starters.
 BMW says that the original starter relay contacts are not up to the larger current draw of the Valeo SOLENOID COIL.
-It is my belief that the original relay will usually be OK, but if you want to install one with larger current capacity, see this document, which I have here in pdf format for you: Retrofitting Valeo
+It is my belief that the original relay will usually be OK for most, but if you want to install one with larger current capacity, see this document, which I have here in pdf format for you: Retrofitting Valeo

 ...OR, install a common relay as a paragraph above.

 There is another paragraph, later in this article on the relays problems.